shakacode/react-webpack-rails-tutorial/README.md

-# React, React-Bootstrap, and ES-6 on Rails via WebPack
+# React, Redux, React-Bootstrap, and ES-7 on Rails via WebPack

-## Now with Redux!
+## Now with Redux and ES7!
+Servering Rendering ASAP!

-By Justin Gordon and the Rails On Maui Team, http://www.railsonmaui.com
+By Justin Gordon and the Shaka Code Team, http://www.railsonmaui.com

 - If you came to here from the blog article, this example project has evolved.
   See [pull requests](https://github.com/justin808/react-webpack-rails-tutorial/pulls?utf8=%E2%9C%93&q=is%3Apr).